mlswg/mls-extensions/draft-ietf-mls-extensions.md

   being exported, so that different components will get different exported values.

-- Application data can be identified with media types.
+- The content of application messages (`application_data`) can be identified with media types.

 - Additional Authenticated Data (AAD) can be domain separated by component.